MicrosoftDocs/PowerShell-Docs/developer/module/how-updatable-help-works.md

 ## The Update-Help Process

 The following list describes the actions of the [Update-Help](/powershell/module/Microsoft.PowerShell.Core/Update-Help) cmdlet when a user runs a command to update the help files for a module in a particular UI culture.
-The following list describes the actions of the [Update-Help](http://go.microsoft.com/fwlink/?LinkID=210614) cmdlet when a user runs a command to update the help files for a module in a particular UI culture.

 1. `Update-Help` gets the remote HelpInfo XML file from the location specified by the value of the **HelpInfoURI** key in the module manifest and validates the file against the schema.
 (To view the schema, see [HelpInfo XML Schema](./helpinfo-xml-schema.md).)
 Then `Update-Help` looks for a local HelpInfo XML file for the module in the module directory on the user's computer.